christianWissmann85/adventure-jumper/docs/04_Project_Management/AgileSprintPlan.md

     - [x] **T1.23.6**: Implement collision resolution to prevent platform penetration

 - [x] **T1.24**: Implement a basic camera system using `GameCamera` from `lib/game/gamecamera.dart` that follows the player horizontally. - **Effort**: 5 hours - **Assignee**: Gameplay Dev - **Dependencies**: T1.19, T1.7.3 (scaffolded GameCamera) - **Acceptance Criteria**: GameCamera follows player movement smoothly within defined world bounds using the scaffolded camera architecture. - **Granular Steps:** - [x] **T1.24.1**: Implement camera position tracking of player entity - [x] **T1.24.2**: Add smooth camera interpolation (lerp) functionality - [x] **T1.24.3**: Implement camera boundary constraints - [x] **T1.24.4**: Add camera offset configuration for better viewing - [x] **T1.24.5**: Test camera follow behavior and smoothness - **✅ Completion Notes**: Successfully implemented camera system that follows player horizontally.
 GameCamera has proper tracking of player position through the follow() method.
 Smooth interpolation with lerp functionality is implemented in the update() method.
 Camera boundary constraints work through the setBounds() method with Rectangle(-100, -100, 1200, 800).
 Configuration includes responsive follow speed (set to 8.0).
 Testing confirms the camera smoothly follows the player with appropriate bounds clamping.

       **Art Tasks:**

-- [x] **A1.2**: Create a simple placeholder 2D sprite for a ground tile.
+- [x] **A1.2**: ✅ Create a simple placeholder 2D sprite for all ground tiles in the asset manifest.
   - **Effort**: 1 hour
   - **Assignee**: Artist
   - **Dependencies**: None
   - **Acceptance Criteria**: Tileable 2D image file.
-  - **✅ Completion Notes**: Used Flame engine's built-in RectangleComponent for platform placeholders instead of external asset files.
-Implemented in Platform.setupPlatform() method with colors based on platform type (\getPlatformColor method).
-This approach allows for easier testing and development without requiring external asset creation.
+  - **✅ Completion Notes**: Created a complete set of tileable ground sprites (16x16 pixels) including dirt_tile.png, ground_tile.png, grass_tile.png, stone_tile.png, ice_tile.png, lava_tile.png, and crystal_tile.png.
+Each tile features distinctive textures and colors appropriate to its type: dirt has small random dots, ground has horizontal streaks, grass has blades at the top, stone has crack patterns, ice has shine highlights, lava has bright bubble spots, and crystal has facet lines with shine.
+All tiles have been saved to the assets/images/tilesets directory and feature subtle borders to make tiling more obvious when placed adjacent to each other.

 ##### **v0.1.0.5 - Sprint Review & Refinement** (Day 10) (Renumbered, was v0.1.0.4)